Five of the worst recent real estate sales

 By James Sawyer

-2017 has been quite an eventful year for the real estate and housing markets across the world.
+It has been quite an eventful time for the real estate and housing markets across the world.
 Some regions experienced swift sales and others had to face slow and downward trends.
 While a few records were broken, others encountered a ridiculosity in listed sales that have not been seen in a long time.

-It was the year for a lot of oddities, and it is pertinent to examine the highs and lows of the housing market for the year.
-Some of the worst housing sales to go down in 2017.
+There were lots of oddities, and it is pertinent to examine the highs and lows of the housing market for the year.
+Some will go down as the worst of the housing sales.
 Absurd shifts drove listing price southwards of more than one of the world’s most luxurious accommodations.

 1. Top spot on our list takes this Dallas mansion, formerly owned by sports investor Tim Hicks and banking investor Andy Beal.
 The property was previously listed for $135 million but was sold for $36.2 million on auction.
 The 10-bedroom, 27,000-square-foot home sits on about 25 acres of land and was purchased by Mehrdad Moayedi of Centurion American Development Group.

 2. The next is this 3-bedroom California home of Barbara Sinatra, the late wife of the great music star Frank Sinatra.
 The property, located in the golf town of Rancho Mirage, was purchased in 2000 for $1.25 million and only listed for sale in October after her passing for $1.05 million.
 Although the final sale amount is yet to be released, it is sure that it is below the listed amount.